 Where an international student commenced their studies before 2016/17 the tuition fees may be subject to an annual inflationary increase.
-This increase will be based upon the RPI-X inflation measure published in the first quarter of the preceding calendar year (for illustrative purposes only the March 2019 RPI-X measure was 2.4%).
+This increase will be based upon the RPI-X inflation measure published in the first quarter of the preceding calendar year (for illustrative purposes only the first quarter 2021 RPI-X measure was 1.6%).